exo-cortex/simple_axum_button_response/README.md

 - host a website ✔
 - host it on a Raspberry Pi Zero ✔
 - the website contains a button that triggers a server-side event ✔
-- use the Raspberry Pis GPIO to make a sound
+- use the Raspberry Pis GPIO to make a sound ✔
-- make the button trigger the sound on the Raspberry Pi
+- make the button trigger the sound on the Raspberry Pi ✔

+# todo
+- enable https
+- use websockets to communicate the state of the buzzer and remove client-side polling